April 30, 2024

 It's worth repeating that texts are similar to textiles in many ways, and that no explanation of their likeness is wrong, least of all for artists, who can say what they feel.
 This overdetermination imposes the contrary of license onto historians.
 For historians, the surplus of analogies to be drawn between fiber art and language art should enforce skepticism, and the suspension of any connection that can't be demonstrated in the linguistic, poetic and material evidence of a given time and place, lest bare intuition substitute for cultural data.

 I will demonstrate this principle using the fabric called musahham, that is, "arrow-patterned."
 This was a style of weaving practiced in Yemen that I identify with a description by Ibn Abi al-Isbaʻ: "On a robe that is musahham, each arrow points to the next, its specific color determined by the aptness of its pairing with the color of the arrows before and after it."
-This well describes the textile fragment conserved at The George Washington University's Textile Museum under accession number 73.466:
+This well describes the textile fragment conserved at George Washington University's Textile Museum under accession number 73.466:

 Pictured here is the patterned textile from which the detail above was extracted